+CIO priorities include implementing initiatives that are going to have the biggest impact on the business.
 As leaders in the IT world, CIOs are faced with the challenge of implementing and managing the right technology and processes to support all areas of the business.
 In a world where technology is constantly improving, adapting, and changing, this is no easy task.
-Every year, they need to prioritize which initiatives are going to have the biggest impact on the business—and 2022 is no exception.

-At the beginning of last year, CIO.com released an article sharing the top 8 priorities for CIOs in 2022 - many of which still resonate going into 2023.
-While reading through, we couldn’t help but notice that DAM could play a big role for CIOs leaning into some of these trends—and with good reason.
-Here, we’ll take you through some of those trends and explain how DAM fits in.
+Last year, CIO.com released an article sharing the top 8 priorities for CIOs in 2022 - many of which still resonate.
+Our takeaway?
+DAM could play a big role for CIOs leaning into some of these trends—and with good reason.
+Review the trends and see how DAM fits in.

 4 CIO Priorities in 2023